allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 layout: post
 title: Distributed rate limiting of delivery attempts
 author: dariusz.jedrzejczyk
-tags: [tech, Distributed Systems, Hermes]
+tags: [tech, distributed systems, hermes, architecture, algorithms, open source]
 ---

 In our services ecosystem it is usually the case that services can handle a limited amount of requests per second.
+We show how we introduced a new algorithm for a publish–subscribe queue system and discuss what key distributed systems' takeaways are based on the road to production.

+### Rate limiting

-It's definitely not the only limitation we empose on our systems, but with confidence we might say it's the first one that comes to mind when considering input data.
+Rate of requests is definitely not the only limitation we empose on our systems, but with confidence we might say it's the first one that comes to mind when considering input data.
 Among the others, we might find throughput, size of individual requests, and more complex measures.

 We are going to focus on limiting the rate of requests to a service from the perspective of a publish–subscribe message broker.
 In our case it's Hermes, which wraps Kafka and inverts the pull consumption model to a push based model.

 In case of reading from Kafka, rate limiting the number of handled messages is simple, as the consumer of the messages controls the rate as a consequence of the pull model.